 José Mário dos Santos Félix Mourinho was born 26 January 1963 in Setúbal, Portugal.
-His father was a Portuguese goalkeeper José Félix Mourinho.
+His father was Portuguese goalkeeper José Félix Mourinho.
 Mourinho began his sporting career as a footballer, but never made it as a top player.
-He studied sports science at the Technical university of Lisbon and spent five years teaching in schools.
-After spells working as an assistant manager and a youth team coach.
-In 1992, he became an interpreter for Sir Bobby Robson when he got a job at Sporting Club Portugal.
-He also follower Bobby Robson to FC Porto in Dec 1993.
+He studied sports science at the Technical University of Lisbon and spent five years teaching in schools.
+After spells working as an assistant manager and a youth team coach, in 1992 he became an interpreter for Sir Bobby Robson when he got a job at Sporting Club Portugal.
+He also followed Robson to FC Porto in Dec 1993.
 The two developed a good working relationship with Jose Mourinho learning from Bobby Robson and Robson increasingly trusting the ideas of the young Mourinho.
-When Robson went to Barcelona in 1996, Mourinho followed – learning Catalan and becoming an important part of the set up.
-When Robson left, Mourinho stayed on, working the Dutchman, Louis van Gaal in a successful two years for Barcelona.
+When Robson went to Barcelona in 1996, Mourinho followed – learning Catalan and becoming an important part of the set-up.
+When Robson left, Mourinho stayed on, working for the Dutchman, Louis van Gaal in a successful two years for Barcelona.
 Mourinho was also given responsibility for managing Barcelona B team, and Barcelona A for some cup competitions.
 He later said of his time in Barcelona:

 “I was more influenced by Barça’s philosophy than by any other coach.
 They were four years of my life absolutely fundamental.”

 In September 2000, he was offered a manager’s post at Benfica, in Portugal.
 However, this proved short-lived, and in 2001, he left for Uniao de Leira, who with Mourinho in charge were able to make spectacular progress up the league table.